kylebutts/repro_project/README.md

 ### YAML Frontmatter

-The only modification to your file is you need to include yaml frontmatter at the *top of your script*.
-Note, you don't need to pass `format` since `render_file` handles this.
+To render a script, quarto requires yaml frontmatter at the *top of your script*.
+The `render_file` script will insert a default one with a title field if it is not detected.
+The title will be based on the file name (e.g. `run_regressions.R` -> `Run Regressions`). *Note: you don't need to pass `format` since `render_file` handles this*

 You can add yaml frontmatter as a comment markdown like above.